FaradayRF/aprs2influxdb/README.md

 # aprs2influxdb
-This program interfaces ham radio APRS-IS servers to connect into the stream of station packets transferred over the network. aprs2influxdb handles the connection, parsing, and saving of data into an influxdb database using line protocol formatted strings.
+This program interfaces ham radio APRS-IS servers and saves packet data into an influxdb database. aprs2influxdb handles the connection, parsing, and saving of data into an influxdb database from APRS-IS using line protocol formatted strings.
 Periodically, a status message is also sent to the APRS-IS server in order to maintain the connection with the APRS-IS server by preventing a timeout.

+Supported APRS Packet Formats:
+* uncompressed

+Non-ASCII characters in APRS packets are ignored!

 ## Getting started
 aprs2influxdb installs using pip can can be installed in editable mode with the source code or from [PyPI](https://pypi.python.org/pypi).